giffordlabcvr/RABV-GLUE/README.md

 ## Overview

 RABV-GLUE is a sequence-oriented resource for comparative genomic analysis of rabies virus (RABV), developed using the GLUE software framework.
 It provides a freely accessible, public-facing platform that offers a phylogenetically-structured collection of all publicly available RABV sequence data.
-Sequence data are richly annotated with gene features and isolate-associated information.

-GLUE (**G**enes **L**inked by **U**nderlying **E**volution) is a data-centric bioinformatics environment for virus sequence data, with a focus on variation, evolution and sequence interpretation.
-You can learn more about it on the [GLUE web site](http://glue-tools.cvr.gla.ac.uk).
+Sequences from the NCBI nucleotide database are curated along with complementary sequence metadata and are integrated together using [GLUE](https://github.com/giffordlabcvr/gluetools) (**G**enes **L**inked by **U**nderlying **E**volution) - a data-centric software package for capturing virus sequence data and organising it along evolutionary lines.

 RABV-GLUE has been developed with an explicit focus on supporting genomic surveillance of rabies virus, as described [here](https://doi.org/10.1371/journal.ppat.1010023).
 Effective and coordinated surveillance of RABV is essential to achieve the aims of [Zero by 30](https://www.who.int/publications/i/item/9789241513838) a global strategic plan to end human deaths from dog-mediated rabies by 2030.

+Sequence data are richly annotated with gene features and isolate-associated information.
+RABV-GLUE also contains reference sequences for all major and minor lineages of RABV, and heirarchically ordered multiple sequence alignments.

 While the primary focus of RABV-GLUE development is genomic surveillance, it possesses the versatility to facilitate a diverse array of comparative genomic analyses for RABV.